-We strive to comply to the General Data Protection Regulation (GDPR) but due to the complexity and available ressources we might miss some details.
-If you have any questions, requests etc. do not hesitate but send an email to firstname.lastname@example.org with your comment.
+We strive to comply to the General Data Protection Regulation (GDPR) but due to the complexity and available ressources we might miss aspects which you consider relevant.
+If you have any questions, requests etc. do not hesitate but send an email to email@example.com with your concerns.

 Who we are